Post-contemporary: Relevances to architecture and design

-The passage from the “star system architecture” to the social design is also improved by awarding the social architecture of Shigeru Ban, a Tokyo-born, architect by Pritzker Architecture Prize 2014, who designs elegant, innovative work for private clients, and uses the same inventive and resourceful design approach for his extensive humanitarian design efforts, which is just a beginning.
+The passage from the "star system architecture" to the social design is also improved by awarding the social architecture of Shigeru Ban, a Tokyo-born, architect by Pritzker Architecture Prize 2014, who designs elegant, innovative work for private clients, and uses the same inventive and resourceful design approach for his extensive humanitarian design efforts.

-In Visual Art
+Visual arts

-In the visual arts, Post-Contemporary has taken the form of representational painting, photography, sculpture and mixed media, which addresses current issues in globalized culture.
+In the visual arts, post-contemporary has taken the form of representational painting, photography, sculpture and mixed media, which addresses current issues in globalized culture.

-The New Britain Museum of American Art was the first to dedicate a room to Post-Contemporary Art in their permanent collection - highlighting their new collection with a discussion panel on the term.
-The centerpiece of this collection is Graydon Parrish's "The Cycle of Terror and Tragedy"—a painting concerning the attack on the World Trade Center on 9/11.
+The New Britain Museum of American Art was the first to dedicate a room to post-contemporary art, in their permanent collection - highlighting their new collection with a discussion panel on the term.
+The centerpiece of this collection is Graydon Parrish's The Cycle of Terror and Tragedy—a painting concerning the attack on the World Trade Center on 9/11.